rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 * The file may include versioning information intended to assist in generating error messages if an incompatible `doc.parts` is provided through `--include-parts-dir`.
 * The file may contain other information related to cross-crate information that is added in the future.

-## New flag: `--parts-out-dir=<path/to>/doc.parts/<crate-name>`
+## New flag: `--parts-out-dir=path/to/doc.parts/<crate-name>`

-When this flag is provided, the unmerged parts for the current crate will be written to `path/to/doc.parts/<crate name>`.
+When this flag is provided, the unmerged parts for the current crate will be written to `path/to/doc.parts/<crate-name>`.
 A typical argument is `./target/doc.parts/rand`.

+This flag may only be used in the `--merge=none` mode.

 Crates `--include-parts-dir`ed will not appear in `doc.parts`, as `doc.parts` only includes the CCI parts for the current crate.

 If this flag is not provided, no `doc.parts` will be written.

-The output generated by this flag may be consumed by a future invocation to rustdoc that provides `--include-parts-dir=<path/to>/doc.parts/<crate-name>`.
+The output generated by this flag may be consumed by a future invocation to rustdoc that provides `--include-parts-dir=path/to/doc.parts/<crate-name>`.

-## New flag: `--include-parts-dir=<path/to/doc.parts/crate-name>`
+## New flag: `--include-parts-dir=path/to/doc.parts/<crate-name>`

-If this flag is provided, rustdoc will expect that a previous invocation of rustdoc was made with `--parts-out-dir=<path/to/doc.parts/crate-name>`.
+If this flag is provided, rustdoc will expect that a previous invocation of rustdoc was made with `--parts-out-dir=path/to/doc.parts/<crate-name>`.
 It will append the parts from the previous invocation to the ones it will render in the doc root (`--out-dir`).
 The info that's included is not written to its own `doc.parts`, as `doc.parts` only holds the CCI parts for the current crate.

+This flag may only be used in the `--merge=finalize` mode.

+In the Guide-level explanation, for example, the `index-crate` needs to identify the location of the `struct-crate`'s parts.
+Since they could be located in an arbitrary directory, the `index-crate` must be instructed on where to fetch them.
+In this example, the `struct-crate`'s parts happen to be in `./struct-crate/target/doc.parts/struct-crate`, so rustdoc is called with `--include-parts-dir=s/target/doc.parts/s`.

 This flag is similar to `--extern-html-root-url` in that it only needs to be provided for externally documented crates.
 The flag `--extern-html-root-url` controls hyperlink generation.
 The hyperlink provided in `--extern-html-root-url` never accessed by rustdoc, and represents the final destination of the documentation.
 The new flag `--include-parts-dir` tells rustdoc where to search for the `doc.parts` directory at documentation-time.
 It must not be a URL.

-In the Guide-level explanation, for example, crate `i` needs to identify the location of `s`'s parts.
-Since they could be located in an arbitrary directory, `i` must be instructed on where to fetch them.
-In this example, `s`'s parts happen to be in `./s/target/doc.parts/s`, so rustdoc is called with `--include-parts-dir=s/target/doc.parts/s`.

-## New flag: `--include-rendered-docs=<path/to/target/doc/extern-crate-name>`

-Rustdoc will assume that `<path/to/target/doc>` was used as the `--out-dir` for `<extern-crate-name>`.
-This documentation will be copied into the directory specified by `--out-dir`.
-Rustdoc will effectively run `cp -r <path/to/target/doc/extern-crate-name> <current --out-dir>`.

-## New flag: `--merge=none|shared|finalize`

-This flag corresponds to the three modes of invoking rustdoc described in 'Suggested workflows'.
-It controls two internal paramaters: `read_rendered_cci`, and `write_rendered_cci`.

-When `write_rendered_cci` is active, rustdoc will output the rendered parts to the doc root (`--out-dir`).
-Rustdoc will generate files like `doc/search-index.js`, `doc/search.desc`, `doc/index.html`, etc if and only if this parameter is true.

-When `read_rendered_cci` is active, rustdoc will look in the `--out-dir` for rendered cross-crate info files.
-These files will be used as the base.
-Any new parts that rustdoc generates with its current invocation and any parts fetched with `include-parts-dir` will be appended to these base files.
-When it is disabled, the cross-crate info files start empty and are populated with the current crate's info and any crates fetched with `--include-parts-dir`.

-* `--merge=shared` (`read_rendered_cci && write_rendered_cci`) is the default, and reflects the current behavior of rustdoc.
-Rustdoc will look in its `--out-dir` for pre-existing cross-crate information files, and append information to these files from the current crate and any crates referenced through `--include-parts-dir`.
-* `--merge=none` (`!read_rendered_cci && !write_rendered_cci`) means that rustdoc will ignore the cross-crate files in the doc root.
-Only generate item docs.
-* `--merge=finalize` (`!read_rendered_cci && write_rendered_cci`) outputs crate info based only on the current crate and `--include-parts-dir`'ed crates.
-* A (`read_rendered_cci && !write_rendered_cci`) mode would be useless, since the data that is read would be ignored and not written.

 ## Merge step